 Test Kitchen Tip: Add honey to make the flavors sing, or serve without for a lighter flavor.

 Today, we will walk you through the steps to perfect Southern fried chicken.
-First, you’ll want to marinade the chicken in buttermilk overnight.
+First, you’ll want to marinate the chicken in buttermilk overnight.
 Then, you’ll preheat your deep fryer and prepare a cooling rack where the chicken can drain.

 You’ll make your flour mix and shake it up.
 (That part is really fun!)
 Pull out a few pieces of chicken and let them drain the excess buttermilk.